 Bitcoin is a peer-to-peer cryptocurrency based on a Proof-of-Work consensus mechanism and a decentralized ledger called a blockchain.
-Satoshi Nakamoto developed Bitcoin in late 2008 and the network launched on January 3, 2009.
+Satoshi Nakamoto announced Bitcoin on October 31, 2008 and the network launched on January 3, 2009.

 Since Bitcoin is both a protocol and a currency, the way it is capitalized depends on the context.
 Bitcoin with a capital B is used to refer to the network and the asset class, while bitcoin with a lowercase b is used to refer to the coin, which is transferred in Bitcoin transactions and has a market price.